lhstraathof/CoffeeManager_base/README.md

 **TL;DR**
 A workshop about React, teaching you the fundamentals while building an application.
+Created for [Qualogy](https://www.qualogy.com/nl)

 .